-Bruno Gonzalez Hauger ’21 (WHIT/NEW), ’22 M.S., not only just graduated from Syracuse University with a master’s degree, but this entrepreneur also walked away with a stunning $102,000 in winnings through various Whitman School business competitions over his five years on campus.
+Bruno Gonzalez Hauger ’21 (WSM/NEW), ’22 M.S., not only just graduated from Syracuse University with a master’s degree, but this entrepreneur also walked away with a stunning $102,000 in winnings through various Whitman School business competitions over his five years on campus.

 After completing a dual undergraduate degree in entrepreneurship and emerging enterprises (EEE) at the Whitman School and advertising at the S.I.
 Newhouse School of Public Communications, Gonzalez Hauger decided to stay around for one more year to pursue a master’s degree in EEE.